keberwein/mlbgameday/README.md

 Basic Usage
 -----------

-Although the package is optimized for parallel processing, it will also work without registering a parallel back-end.
-When only querying a single day's data, a parallel back-end may not provide much additional performance.
-However, parallel back-ends are suggested for larger data sets, as the process will be faster by several orders of magnitude.
+Although the package is optimized for parallel processing, it will also work without registering a parallel backend.
+When only querying a single day's data, a parallel backend may not provide much additional performance.
+However, parallel backends are suggested for larger data sets, as the process will be faster by several orders of magnitude.

 ``` r
 library(mlbgameday)